 Idaho is one of the wildest, most varied states in the country.
 It spans two separate time zones, and stretches all the way from Nevada and Utah in the south, to Canada in the north.
-Idaho is famous for its potatoes, but its also home to vast forests, mountain ranges, and ancient river plains.
-In fact, Idaho is made up of nearly 40% United States Forest Service owned land.
+Idaho is famous for its potatoes, but it’s also home to vast forests, mountain ranges, and ancient river plains.
+In fact, Idaho is made up of nearly 40% of United States Forest Service-owned land.
 But, which one of this state’s amazing regions is home to the largest forest in Idaho?

 Read on to learn about Idaho’s largest forest, and what lives within it.

 The Largest Forest in Idaho: Salmon-Challis National Forest

 Covering over 4.3 million acres of land, the Salmon-Challis National Forest is easily the largest forest in Idaho.
 This forest is located in the east-central part of the state and includes the country’s largest contiguous wilderness area.
 This area is known as the Frank Church Wilderness, or, as the River of No Return Area.
 But, Salmon-Challis isn’t just the largest forest in Idaho, it’s also one of the largest forests in the entire country.

 What is the Largest Forest in the Lower 48 States?

 We’ve learned that the Salmon-Challis National Forest is the largest forest in Idaho, but is it the largest forest in the Lower 48 States?
 Shockingly, no, it’s not.
 This honor goes to California’s Humboldt-Toiyabe National Forest, which covers about 6.3 million acres.
 That’s around two million acres more than the Salmon-Challis National Forest!